 Causes of a Traumatic Brain Injury

-Traumatic brain injuries can be caused in many different scenarios, including slip-and-falls, motor vehicle accidents, sports-related injuries, or even construction accidents.
+Traumatic brain injuries can be caused in many different scenarios, including slip-and-falls, motor vehicle accidents, sports-related injuries, construction accidents, or even medical malpractice such as birth injuries or brain surgery.
 If you suffered from a traumatic brain injury, you are highly encouraged to seek medical assistance right away, because the injury can be made worse if you fail to seek assistance.
 Swelling or bleeding of the brain can cause fatal results either hours or days after the accident first occurred.
 According to the CDC, the number of student-athletes who have received traumatic brain injuries due to physical contact in sports have significantly increased over the last few decades.
 Chronic Traumatic Encephalopathy, otherwise known as CTE, is commonly found in football players or boxers.
 CTE is a form of a traumatic brain injury, as it results from having multiple concussions, causing mood and behavioral disturbances.
 Another significant risk of having a traumatic brain injury is repeated head trauma.
 An example would be having multiple concussions, as it is unlikely to have head trauma from one concussion, but it is likely that after multiple concussions you would start having effects of head trauma.
 Traumatic brain injuries are very serious, and there are multiple causes to being diagnosed with one.

 Effects of a Traumatic Brain Injury

 As a doctor, it can be difficult to figure out how serious a brain injury really is, as even severe brain injuries can appear mild at first.
 While brain injuries have life-lasting effects, some of the effects you feel can be short lasting, such as: